FLEXtime: Filterbank learning to explain time series: Results

 Additionally, we measure the complexities of the explanations given by the different methods.
 These results are reported in Table \ref{tab:complexity}.
-Dynamask always gives the least complex solution.
-FLEXtime gives the second best rank.
+FreqMask almost always gives the least complex solution.
+However, in most cases FLEXtime gives the second best complexity score and overall FLEXtime yields the second best average rank.
+Here, we should note that while FreqMask has a lower complexity, the faithfulness is much worse than FLEXtime.
+As such, we must remember that neither of these metrics should be considered without the other.

+Table \ref{tab:smoothness} shows the smoothness scores.
+The table shows that while FreqMask and FLEXtime typically have the two best scores, FLEXtime achieves the best average rank, with FreqMask coming in second.

 Finally, the robustness scores indicate how stable the methods are against minor perturbations to the input data.
 Table \ref{tab:sensitivity} shows the robustness results.
-Again, FLEXtime gives a stable, good performance and achieves the best overall rank.
+Again, FLEXtime has a stable, good performance.
+FLEXtime gets the best score on 3 datasets and is within the confidence interval on the best score on 2 other datasets.
+The remaining dataset, PAM, differs from the remaining datasets by having multiple channels (17 channels).
+This may affect the optimization procedure if some of the channels carry redundant information.
+Overall, FLEXtime again achieves the best overall rank.